-Defra officials, including Environment Secretary Owen Paterson, continue to claim that 'the science' supports a badger cull - but what exactly is 'the science' they refer to?
+Defra officials continue to claim that 'the science' supports a badger cull - but what exactly is 'the science' they refer to?

 On this page you will find a summary of some of the key scientific evidence - which does not support badger culling as a viable strategy for controlling TB in cattle.
 All of the papers mentioned here are available to download in full at the bottom of this page.

 A restatement of the natural science evidence base relevant to the control of bTB in Great Britain, Godfray et al. 2013